JAMPS657/Personal_Projects/Personal Programming Projects/Basics of Database Query/README.md

 Project Selection [here](https://github.com/JAMPS657/Personal_Projects/tree/main/Personal%20Programming%20Projects)

 # Summary
 In this demonstration, I create, populate, and query a database.
 Specifically, I am using data from my [Exploration of Olympics Data](https://github.com/JAMPS657/Personal_Projects/tree/main/Personal%20Programming%20Projects/Analysis%20of%20Olympics%20Data) project.
+The script was created up using MySQL workbench.

 ## Creating a Database
 Using the "CREATE" statement, I create a database called "olympics".